gdhucoder/interview/ROS/ROS_URDF/ROS_URDF_02.md

 Warning:

-In this case, **removing the robot with sensors will crash Gazebo in any systemA**.
+In this case, **removing the robot with sensors will crash Gazebo in any system**.
 This is a known issue and they are working on solving it.
 For you as user, when you delete a robot model with sensors, just restart your Gazebo or, in RobotIgniteCase, just go to Unit 0 and come back again, restarting all of the systems.